eth-educators/ethstaker-guides/monitoring.md

 ### Remote access to Grafana

 If you want to access Grafana and your dashboards from a remote machine on your local network or from the internet, you could simply use [an SSH tunnel](https://www.tunnelsup.com/how-to-create-ssh-tunnels/) ([with PuTTY on Windows](https://www.ibm.com/support/pages/ssh-tunneling-putty) or [natively on Windows 10](http://woshub.com/ssh-tunnel-port-forward-windows/)).
+There are various other alternatives for remote access that might better suits your needs.
+A secure HTTPS reverse proxy or a local VPN are possible solutions to this problem but they will be left as an exercise to the reader.

 ## What's next?